mobluse/coderdojo-raspbian-sv/README.md

 video out again, press and hold Shift during boot.
 Install Raspbian from NOOBS.

+##Install the extra programs##

-Configure using Raspberry Pi Configuration or Raspi-Config.
+Configure using Raspberry Pi Configuration (RC_GUI) or Raspi-Config.
 Check that SSH is on.
 In the future this configuration should be built-in to the upgrade.sh-script.

 Install the rest of the programs by using this oneliner in the home directory (requires network):